01494 678400

 Barbados is a year-round holiday destination, with temperatures averaging a pleasant 28°C.

-June to November represents the Caribbean’s official hurricane season but the Barbados’ easterly location means it often avoids the brunt of the cyclones.
-Humidity and the chance of rain is higher during this time and while the threat of tropical storms does exist, they rarely materialise into anything.
-If you don’t mind braving the odd shower, then visiting during Barbados’ ‘wet season’ will reward you with far smaller crowds and the colourful Crop Over Festival (August), a carnival which marks the end of the sugar cane harvest.
+June to November represents the Caribbean’s official hurricane season but Barbados’ south-easterly location means it often avoids the brunt of the storms.
+Humidity and the chance of rain is higher during this time and while the threat of tropical storms does exist, they rarely materialise into much.
+If you don’t mind braving the odd shower, then visiting during the summer months gives you a great opportunity to soak up the colourful Crop Over Festival (August), a carnival which marks the end of the sugar cane harvest.

 Travel Guide